 As elder Ray Williams, a member of the Mowachaht/Muchalaht First Nation, told us in our Yuquot story: “I invite people to come and visit, to laugh with us, and to cry with us.
 I invite them to come so we can share our stories.”

 We have so much more to learn and to see.
-We know this especially since Toque & Canoe just helped produce the inaugural 2017-2018 Guide to Aboriginal Tourism in Canada which can be downloaded here at no charge, or viewed here for free.
+We know this especially since Toque & Canoe just helped produce the inaugural 2017-2018 Guide to Indigenous Tourism in Canada which can be viewed here for free.

 When we reached out to Patricia Bourque to share this photo, which is featured on the inside cover of the guide, we asked her to provide an artist’s statement.